 Before and After Care School Programs are available for enrollment on a monthly basis.
-In addition, spaces are available in Before Care & After Care with prior arrangement only either by contract, contract addendum or, in the case of drop in, a reservation may be made by calling the office.
+In addition, spaces are available in Before and After Care with prior arrangement only, either by contract, contract addendum or, in the case of drop in, a reservation may be made by submitting a request before 2:00 p.m. on the day After Care is needed.
+If After Care is needed after 2:00 on the day of, please call the office to verify availability.
 This drop-in space can be reserved up to one week in advance for a flat fee of \$6.00 per day for Before Care and \$15.00 per day for After Care.

 Before Care and After Care drop-in fees will be withdrawn monthly via ACH on the 10th of each month.
 Families will receive an invoice on the 6th of each month, which will serve as notification of the amount to be withdrawn.
 If either of these days fall on a weekend or holiday, it will be processed on the next business or banking day.
 Further information on the programs can be obtained from the office.